IDMNYU/audiolab/docs/synths.md

 #### New Timbral Oscillator

-The **New Timbral Oscillator (or NTO)** first appeared in 1976, and was (along with a simpler module called the "Precision VCO") the closest thing Tcherepnin designed to an East Coast-style [Voltage Controlled Oscillator](https://en.wikipedia.org/wiki/Voltage-controlled_oscillator).
+The **New Timbral Oscillator (NTO)** first appeared in 1976, and was (along with a simpler module called the "Precision VCO") the closest thing Tcherepnin designed to an East Coast-style [Voltage Controlled Oscillator](https://en.wikipedia.org/wiki/Voltage-controlled_oscillator).

 <img src = "./img/serge824_1_1.png" width="30%" title="NTO" alt="NTO">